microbus-io/fabric/docs/tech/service-yaml.md

 ## General

 The `general` section of `service.yaml` defines the `host` name of the microservice and a human-friendly `description`.
 The hostname is required.
 It is how the microservice will be addressed by other microservices.
-A hierarchical naming scheme for hostnames such as `myservice.mydomain.myproduct` can help avoid conflicts.
+A hierarchical naming scheme for hostnames such as `myservice.mydomain.mysolution` can help avoid conflicts.
+These names along with port numbers are the basis for enforcing [authorization of microservices](../blocks/unicast.md#notes-on-subscription-subjects) in low-trust environments.

 ```yaml
 # General